Image above by DoodleDeMoon.

 Reason One: A property investor adds no value.

 Imagine an auction in full swing for a 10 year old house somewhere in Melbourne.
 There are only two categories of bidders; investors and home-owners (either first home buyers or home owners upgrading/downgrading).
-Since investors have a tax advantage (they can claim the interest on their loan as a deduction against the rent) they have an upper hand over the home owners.
+Since investors have a tax advantage (they can claim the comparison interest rate on their loan as a deduction against the rent) they have an upper hand over the home owners.

 If the investor outbids the homeowner, he or she then rents the house to a tenant.